SmritiChawla/Precily/README.md

 <H3>Note</H3>

 * Data folder contains zipped file used for training CCLE/GDSC and CCLE/CTRPv2 models.
 The CCLE GSVA scores are also included in this folder.
-*  Also, this folder contains pathway scores computed using GSVA used for evaludation of Precily.
+* Data folder also contains pathway scores computed using GSVA for Prostate cancer datasets used for evaluation of Precily.
 Individual datasets are also present in figurewise directories.

 * Use R script EnvSet.R provided in the directory EnvironmentSetup to setup environment in R for loading python trained deep neural network models.